 You can take necessary trips outside the home — for instance to shop for necessities, or to visit a medical facility — but only if you are free from coronavirus infection symptoms.

-It’s even OK to go for a walk in the neighborhood, as long as you avoid crowd (and gatherings of more than 3 people).
+It’s OK to go for a walk around your neighborhood, as long as you avoid crowds (initially: gatherings of more than 3 people).